 Our master of science in information science is a well-rounded computing and IT degree, which addresses the multi-faceted challenges IT professionals face every day, from analyzing data to developing web applications and managing IT staff and projects.
 This program is STEM designated.
 A STEM designated degree from Penn State Great Valley allows 36 months total of Optional Practical Training (OPT) compared to 12 months for non-STEM degrees.

 The program offers a balance of information systems and management theories.
-During your course of study, you’ll be involved in:
+During your course of study, you’ll learn the following core subjects:

 - Enterprise solution design

 Your fellow students come from a wide range of professional backgrounds and usually have undergraduate degrees in IST, MIS, business, or liberal arts.
-Most are already employed in the IT field at corporations including Vanguard, Comcast, QVC, Pfizer Pharmaceuticals, PJM Interconnection, Certainteed, and SAP America.
+Most are already employed in the IT field at corporations including Vanguard, Comcast, QVC, Pfizer Pharmaceuticals, Merck, GSK, AmerisourceBergen, PJM Interconnection, Certainteed, and SAP America.

-During your program, you’ll take evening courses in 7- and 14-week formats.
-You can expect to complete your degree in 2–3 years part-time or about 1.5 years full-time.
-The MSIS degree consists of 33 credits (11 courses).
-A 3-credit capstone course brings together the theoretical and practical experience you’ve gained in a seminar format.
+Courses are offered in seven- and 14-week formats in the evenings.
+You can expect to complete your degree in two to three years if attending part-time or about 1.5 years if attending full-time.
+The degree consists of 33 credits (11 courses), which culminates in a research experience that brings together theoretical and practical experience in an exploratory format.